QuantConnect/lean-cli/README.md

 ## Usage

+The Lean CLI supports multiple workflows.
+The examples below serve as a starting point, you're free to mix local and cloud features in any way you'd like.

 A locally-focused workflow (local development, local execution) with the CLI may look like this:
 1. `cd` into the Lean CLI project.
 2. Run `lean create-project "RSI Strategy"` to create a new project with some basic code to get you started.